CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/Sprint-2/Self-Paced Materials/1_Digital Service Methods, Roles, and Sources of Supply.md

     - How did HCD methods help address these challenges?  <br>
     - What was the outcome of the redesign?  <br>
     - How did it improve equity or accessibility?<br>
-3. Write a short response in the course discussion area.
+3. Write a short response to share with your cohort.

 ## DevSecOps explained